-Memo from the UT Vice Chancellor for Research & Engagement regarding the Sequester, FY13 Budget Continuing Resolution and FY14 President’s Budget Impacts on Graduate Student and Staff Support on Federal Grants and Contracts.
+Memo from the UT Vice Chancellor for Research and Engagement regarding the Sequester, FY13 Budget Continuing Resolution and FY14 President’s Budget Impacts on Graduate Student and Staff Support on Federal Grants and Contracts.

 Subra Suresh, the director of the National Science Foundation, has issued a statement to presidents of universities, colleges, and other awardee organizations of the NSF.
 The statement spells out the implications of the budget sequestration scheduled to go into effect Friday, March 1, 2013.
 The statement was released through the Federal Demonstration Partnership listserv.

 - “At NSF, the major impact of sequestration will be seen in reductions to the number of new research grants and cooperative agreements awarded in FY 2013.
 We anticipate that the total number of new research grants will be reduced by approximately 1,000.”